Maryom/Spark-DNAligning/README.md

   - The short reads file.
   - The jar file.

-4. The jar file and the DNA reference file need to be saved on your YARN cluster.
-So, download the content of your Amazon S3 bucket by running the following command on your YARN cluster:
+4. The jar file and the DNA reference file need to be saved on your Amazon [EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-overview-arch.html) cluster.
+So, download the content of your Amazon S3 bucket by running the following command on your Amazon EMR cluster:
 ```
 aws s3 cp s3://path/to/your/s3/bucket . --recursive
 ```
-  - Note that the short reads file need to be on S3 bucket and there is no need to download it to your YARN cluster.
+  - Note that the short reads file needs to be on S3 bucket and there is no need to download it to your Amazon EMR cluster.

 5. Start Spark-DNAligning by running the following command:
 ```